Tokyo Species

 Tokyo Species (TOKYOスピーシーズ) is a 2012 Japanese erotic horror V-cinema release directed by Nozomu Kasagi and starring AV Idol Maria Ozawa.
 It was described by critics as a low-budget Japanese version of the 1995 American film Species.

+Plot

+Michiko, a high school student commits suicide after being bullied, and her dead body is taken over by an alien parasite that starts to mate with several men before killing them.

+Meanwhile, Michiko's friend Rika is approached by Mayumi, a student serving as host for a benevolent alien and both girls join forces to stop Michiko.